NH Lemon Law FAQ

 - Who can I ask if I have more questions about the New Hampshire Lemon Law?

 How does the Lemon Law in New Hampshire law work?

-Does the New Hampshire Lemon Law cover vehicles both purchased and leased?
+Does this Lemon Law cover vehicles both purchased and leased?

 Yes, the law covers cars that are purchased and leased in New Hampshire.